Philipp15b/CompassEx/README.md

 * Follow players static and live (updates the position).
 * Set yourself as hidden, so that you cant be tracked by others.
 * Admins can follow even hidden users.
+* Save your location, or compass target for later use.
+* Make saved locations private or public.

 ## Commands
 The original CompassEx command `/compass` has also aliases: `/cp` and `/compassex`.